Fast symmetric factorization of hierarchical matrices with applications: Conclusion

 \section{Conclusion}

-The article discusses a fast symmetric factorization for a class of symmetric positive definite hierarchically structured matrices.
-Our symmetric factorization algorithm is based on two ingredients: a novel formula for the symmetric factorization of a low-rank update to the identity, and a recursive divide-and-conquer strategy compatible with hierarchically structures matrices.
+The article discusses a fast symmetric factorization for a class of symmetric positive-definite hierarchically structured matrices.
+Our symmetric factorization algorithm is based on two ingredients: a novel formula for the symmetric factorization of a low-rank update to the identity, and a recursive divide-and-conquer strategy compatible with hierarchically structured matrices.

 In the case where the hierarchical structure present is that of Hierarchically Off-Diagonal Low-Rank matrices, the algorithm scales as $\mathcal{O}(n \log^2n)$.
 The numerical benchmarks for dense covariance matrix examples validate the scaling.
 Furthermore, we also applied the algorithm to the mobility matrix encountered in Brownian-hydrodynamics, elements of which are computed from the Rotne-Prager-Yamakawa tensor.
 In this case, since the ranks of off-diagonal blocks scale as $\mathcal{O}(n^{2/3})$, when the particles are on a three-dimensional manifold, the algorithm scales as $\mathcal{O}(n^{7/3})$.
 Obtaining an $\mathcal{O}(n)$ symmetric factorization for the mobility matrix is a subject of ongoing research within our group.